-Our Airbus, Heli Everest will all time be supporting our team by supplying fresh - fruits, vegetables, meats, and other food items almost every day, and it's also always ready for your safety at your needs.
+Our Airbus, Heli Everest will all the time be supporting our team by supplying fresh - fruits, vegetables, meats, and other food items almost every day, and it's also always ready for your safety at your needs.

-" We await to serve you our service and share our experience with you. "
+" We await to serve you our service and share our experience with you "

 Base camp: 5200m/17,060ft

 Base camp lies at 5,200 meters from sea level, where you will spend up to 45 days during the expedition.
 The conditions in Everest Base Camp will stay steady during the climbing period and include stirring many tents and stages as the ice moves and melts.
 The territory is unforgiving yet delightful, encompassed by Pumori, Nuptse, Lola, and the Khumbu Icefall with warm mornings and unexpected evening snow gusts.
 With such numerous endeavor groups at BC, it closely resembles a little town in the Himalayas.